Getting value for your super fees

 If a company passes our ethical screening process it’s over to our in-house investment team who have a combined 100 years of experience.
-Australian Ethical chief investment officer David Macri has just clocked up 10 years in his role and Andy Gracey has been a portfolio manager for over a decade.
-David and Andy lead a team of professional stock pickers who construct portfolios with the aim of producing long-term returns.
+Australian Ethical chief investment officer David Macri has recently clocked up 10 years in his role and Andy Gracey has been a portfolio manager for over a decade.
+David and Andy lead a team of investment professionals who construct portfolios with the aim of producing long-term returns.
 Over the years we have proven that a strong ethical approach to investing does not detract from performance.
-In the 10 years to 31 October 2019 the Australian Shares option returned 10.5% net of fees and taxes and the Balanced (accumulation) option returned 6.8%.
+In the 10 years to 29 February 2020 the Australian Shares option returned 10.1% net of fees and taxes and the Balanced (accumulation) option returned 6.9%.
 It’s worth noting that the Australian Shares option has achieved this return with a much lower level of risk than most of our competitors over the past three years.
 You can see the performance of all of our investment options here.

 In addition to our unique ethical investment process, our portfolios are also actively managed by our investment team.
 The exception is our International Shares option, which uses an index-tracking approach (although our ethical screening process always applies).
 In summary, Australian Ethical takes a hands-on, deep green approach to ethical investing by using an in-house team of experts.
 We don’t cut corners when it comes to ethics, and that is part of the reason our investment fees are slightly higher than our competitors.

 What are our fees?